-Raleigh is a perfect destination for those seeking to experience a bit of Southern history and culture without giving up the attractions and conveniences of a big city.
-Raleigh's restaurants serve up plenty of sweet tea and mouth-watering barbecue, but it is also known as the 'Smithsonian of the South' for its renowned museums and excellent performing arts scene.
+Known as the 'Smithsonian of the South', there are a few renowned museums and an excellent performing arts scene.
+Ultimately, Raleigh is a perfect destination for those seeking to experience a bit of Southern history and culture without giving up the attractions and conveniences of a big city.

 Become our Raleigh Travel Expert